+iv.
 IGETC Certificate of Achievement

-To receive an IGETC Certificate of Achievement, at least 50% of the units must be completed at any SMC, or any combination of,-California Community College(s)?.
-Foreign coursework from non-United States accredited institutions cannot be used for IGETC.
-A minimum of 3 semester or 4 quarter units A minimum grade of "C" (2.0 on a 4.0 scale) or with a "P" if the course was taken
+To receive an IGETC Certificate of Achievement, at least 50%? of the units must be completed at any SMC, or any combination of, California Community College(s).
+Foreign coursework from non-United States accredited institutions cannot be used for IGETC. -A minimum of 3 semester or 4 quarter units with a grade of "C" (2.0 on a 4.0 scale) or higher or with a "P" if the course was taken on a Pass/No Pass basis, and the "P" is equal to a "C" or higher is required for each course applied to the IGETC Certificate of Achievement and complete certification is required to receive an IGETC Certificate of Achievement.